Further Revised 4/17/14

 Lack of PWM (& use of Current Reduction) along with daisy chaining of circuitry is just one MAJOR reason to NOT consider ANY LED that uses dozens of emitters to provide the amount of desired light lumens.

-As the circuitry required to properly supply voltage so as to provide more exacting PUR required for OPTIMUM reef/planted aquarium lighting would be cost prohibitive.
+So the circuitry required to properly supply voltage to provide more exacting PUR required for OPTIMUM reef/planted aquarium lighting would be cost efficient.

-YET most of these LED fixtures with dozens of emitters are priced well below the cost of providing these drivers; the reason is these LED fixtures are essentially daisy-chained together, thus using a shotgun approach (& more wattage/wasted energy) to provide required lighting.
+YET most the LED fixtures with dozens of emitters are priced low enough, but these LED fixtures are essentially daisy-chained together, thus using a shotgun approach (& more wattage/wasted energy) to provide required lighting.

-In fact even an emitter from a “better” bin that is simply daisy chained together will lose emitter spectral quality versus the same emitter that has the correct constant current drivers to tie each and every emitter together.
+In fact even an emitter from a “newer” bin such as Cree XTE that is simply daisy chained together will lose emitter spectral quality too if just used in current reduction or manually dimmed.
+Versus the same Cree emitter that has the correct constant current drivers to tie each and every emitter together.

-Examples of this include the Blue Moon, TaoTronics, SkyLED, Marine Skkye, among MANY others.
+Examples of these current reduction fixtures include the Blue Moon, TaoTronics, SkyLED, Marine Skkye, among MANY others.